-How often and when should a PTI be performed?
+When and how often should a PTI inspection be performed

 No previous inspections

 If your vehicle has not been inspected previously, you can check the PTI inspection schedule to see when your vehicle must undergo its first PTI inspection.
 Here you can also check how often your vehicle must be inspected.

 If your vehicle has already been inspected, you can look up the expiry date of the PTI inspection using the RDW registration certificate check or on your PTI inspection report.
 The vehicle must be inspected prior to this date.

 If the fuel of your vehicle changes, your vehicle may need to be inspected more or less frequently in the future.